Helicopter Frost Protection

 These operations are normal under the Civil Aviation Rules.
 The Rules give requirements that the helicopter operators must meet in order to operate safely.
 The Civil Aviation Rules do not, however, provide for nuisance, such as noise.

-The CAA is pro-active in a number of ways to ensure the safety of frost protection operations and compliance with the Civil Aviation Rules.
-Information is provided to helicopter operators to remind them of the risks and concerns about these operations.
+The CAA is pro-active in a number of ways to monitor the safety of frost protection operations and compliance with the Civil Aviation Rules.
 The CAA audits operators to make sure they can legally carry out frost protection, there is surveillance of frost protection operations, and spot checks are also carried out.
+Information is also provided to helicopter operators to remind them of the risks and safety concerns about these operations.

 Residents who have a safety concern can contact the CAA, tel: 0508 4 SAFETY (0508-472 338).
 This number is available during office hours, with voicemail after hours.
 Or email: email@example.com.